#1 The big CLAMP cross-over is… meh

 Tsubasa Reservoir is kind of a big project.
 I once bought the first omnibus thinking it’d be fun to collect, until I learned there were 10 of those.
 Similarly, the anime has 52 episodes and I only got through 15 of them before boredom started to kill me and I ran out of distractions.
 By episode 18, I opted to just read the rest of the story on the wikia and was severely disappointed with pretty much all of it.

-The first two arcs, covering the events of the first book, take up a collective 11 episodes and feel very stretched out and padded.
+The first two arcs, covering the events of the first book, take up a collective 11 episodes.
+They feel very stretched out and padded.
 After this, a number of short arcs follow that go for the other extreme, only featuring a brief 1-2 episodes and leaving their settings underdeveloped.
 At the same time, each story is hard to take seriously because the trio of Syaoran, Fai, and Kurogane quickly turn out to be the strongest, smartest people no matter where they go.
-Even when they get to a world all about martial tradition, even the wizard Fai steamrolls the warriors there without even trying.
+Even when they get to a world all about martial tradition they steamroll the warriors there without even trying.

 While I now know that events later in the series will raise the stakes, going for 18 episodes without any at all left me bored with the show.
-Discovering the culture of all the worlds the cast visits alleviates this problem somewhat, but I found most of the worlds to be rather shallow, again because of the inconsistent time management and the show’s tendencies to lose itself in references and shout-outs.
+Discovering the culture of all the worlds the cast visits alleviates this problem somewhat, but I found most of the worlds to be rather shallow.
+Again because of the inconsistent time management and the show’s tendencies to lose itself in references.
 And honestly, I am glad I distracted myself throughout the Demon Hunter arc by reading the plot summary; some of the edgy bullshit they pull later down the line would have no doubt made me drop the show anyway, so I am glad I saved myself another 30 episodes of this.